Available Sites

 Source: Bloomberg

-The bulk of U.S. equity outperformance vs. international in the last 10 years has been driven by a small set of technology companies, most notably the FAANG companies, and the sector has become an increasingly prominent component of U.S. equity indices: It comprised roughly 40% of the total U.S. equity market in the fourth quarter of last year.
-International markets, by contrast, offer a much more diversified basket of companies — the technology sector only comprises 7% of European markets and 20% in emerging markets, for instance.
+Another major variable of the relative equation between the U.S. and international equities was index construction.
+The bulk of U.S. equity outperformance vs. international in the last 10-plus years has been driven by a small set of technology companies, most notably the FAANG companies, and the sector has become an increasingly prominent component of U.S. equity indices.
+While technology companies heavily influence the U.S., the MSCI ACWI ex-US’s biggest sector is financials, which comprises about a quarter of the index.
+International markets, by contrast, offer a much more diversified basket of companies — the technology sector only accounts for 12% versus nearly a third of U.S. markets.
 This greatly reduces concentration risk and leaves more room for investors to uncover growth opportunities that may be unavailable in the United States.

 Sector S&P 500 MSCI ACWI ex-US